bigwiv/Biopython-cn/chr3.rst

     Seq('CTATCGGGCACCCTTTCAGCGGCCCATTACAATGGCCAT', IUPACUnambiguousDNA())

-These should match the figure above - remember by convention nucleotide sequences are normally read from the 5°Ø to 3°Ø direction, while in the figure the template strand is shown reversed.
+These should match the figure above - remember by convention nucleotide sequences are normally read from the 5‚Äô to 3‚Äô direction, while in the figure the template strand is shown reversed.

-Now let°Øs transcribe the coding strand into the corresponding mRNA, using the ``Seq`` object°Øs built in ``transcribe`` method:
+Now let‚Äôs transcribe the coding strand into the corresponding mRNA, using the ``Seq`` object‚Äôs built in ``transcribe`` method:

 .. code:: verbatim